AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 # CLInic User Guide

-Welcome to **CLInic**, your dedicated digital assistant helping you to efficiently manage your patients and their appointments.
+Welcome to **CLInic**, your dedicated digital assistant that can help you efficiently manage your patients and their appointments.

 CLInic is tailored specifically for clinic assistants like yourself!
 Our goal?
 To create a seamless appointment management experience, allowing you more time to focus on what truly matters - your patients!

 We understand that managing appointments in a clinic can be complex, but with CLInic, we hope to simplify this process for you.
 No more struggling with messy user interfaces and having too many buttons to click!
 Our user-friendly interface and intuitive commands make it easy for you to keep track of your patients and their appointments.

 So, let's get started!
-Whether you're familiar with the Command Line Interface (CLI) or need a bit of guidance, we're here to guide you through each step of the way.
+Whether you're familiar with the Command Line Interface (CLI) or need a bit of guidance, we're here to guide you every step of the way.
 Follow this User Guide to uncover the potential of CLInic!

 <!-- * Table of Contents -->